cpdevoto/bayesian-nets/README.md

 **Step 4:** The original expression has now been converted into a form that can solved for doing simple CPT table lookups and then applying some basic math!

 The performance of this basic algorithm becomes prohibitive for large networks.
-To improve the performance for exact inference, we can use the Variable Elimination algorithm, or we could switch to approximate inference using block Gibbs sampling.
+To improve the performance for exact inference, we can use the Variable Elimination algorithm, or we could switch to approximate inference using block Gibbs Sampling.
+The goal here was to keep things simple in order to provide a basic introduction for programmers.